betamore/fewd/quizzes/quizz2.md

 class: center, middle

-# What's your biggest lessson learned over the last 10 weeks?
+# What has been your biggest lessson learned<br>over the last 10 weeks?